 Remove the tortillas with a metal spatula or tongs and place on a plate lined with paper towels to soak up the excess oil.

-4 Preheat oven: Preheat oven to 350°F and lightly oil a 13x9x3-inch glass or ceramic baking dish.
+Preheat oven to 350°F and lightly oil a 9x13-inch glass or ceramic baking dish.

-5 In a casserole dish, layer the tortillas with beans, meat, cheese, and sauce: In baking dish arrange 4 tortillas in one layer, overlapping slightly (tortillas will not cover bottom completely).
+In baking dish, arrange 4 tortillas in one layer, overlapping slightly (tortillas will not cover bottom completely).

 Repeat layering of tortillas, beans, meat, cheese, and sauce and top with remaining 4 tortillas.
 Sprinkle remaining cheese over tortillas.

-6 Bake: Bake casserole on the middle rack in the oven for 35 minutes, until the casserole is heated through and the cheese is completely melted and bubbling.
+Bake casserole on the middle rack in the oven at 350°F for 35 minutes, until the casserole is heated through and the cheese is completely melted and bubbling.